unovue/radix-vue/docs/content/meta/AccordionRoot.md

   },
   {
     'name': 'type',
-    'description': '<p>Determines whether one or multiple items can be opened at the same time.</p>\n', 'type': '\'single\' | \'multiple\'',
+    'description': '<p>Determines whether a single or multiple items can be pressed at a time.</p>\n', 'type': '\'single\' | \'multiple\'',
-    'required': true
+    'required': false
   }
 ]" />